wayne1116/network-programming/HW3/README.md

 ### How to compile

-Compiling a pcap program requires linking with the pcap lib.
+● Compiling a pcap program requires linking with the pcap lib.

     sudo apt-get install libpcap-dev

-● generate executive file
+● Generate executive file

     make all

 ### How to read the pcap file

-● read the arp pcap file
+● Read the arp pcap file

     make arp

-● read the http pcap file
+● Read the http pcap file

     make http

-● read the v6-http pcap file
+● Read the v6-http pcap file

     make v6http

-● read the dns pcap file
+● Read the dns pcap file

     make dns

-● read the ospf pcap file
+● Read the ospf pcap file

     make ospf